Use pagination to access all GraphQL query results

 }

-You can also limit the number of items returned in the query using the first parameter to the “jobs” query.
+You can also limit the number of items returned in the query using the limit

 See the Relay Cursor Connections Specification for full details of the supported operations.

-Start and Offset pagination
+Start and offset pagination

 In addition to the cursor-based paging, Skedulo’s GraphQL implementation also supports using offsets to page results.
 This can be useful when you want to show pagination controls that allow you to jump ahead in a number of pages, by allowing you to divide into multiples and have the query fetch that many results and render them.
-To do this we use the offset parameter to indicate which record the pages should be fetched from and the first parameter to indicate the number of records to fetch, for example:
+To do this we use the offset

 query {

-jobs(first: 3, offset: 0, orderBy: "UID") {
+jobs(limit: 3, offset: 0, orderBy: "UID") {

 edges {